MarkDaoust/mvn/doc/index.rst

-.. mvar documentation master file, created by sphinx-quickstart on Tue Dec 27 08:49:10 2011.
+.. mvn documentation master file, created by sphinx-quickstart on Tue Dec 27 08:49:10 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.